Krusen/Additio.Sitecore.DependencyConfigReader/README.md

 ## Installation

-Just install the NuGet package and it will transform your `Web.config` to replace the default Sitecore `ConfigReader` with this one.
+Just install the NuGet package [Additio.Sitecore.DependencyConfigReader](https://www.nuget.org/packages/Additio.Sitecore.DependencyConfigReader/) and it will transform your `Web.config` to replace the default Sitecore `ConfigReader` with this one.

-If your `Web.config` is not in the same project, you will have to manually replace it.
+If your `Web.config` is not in the same project, you will have to manually replace the value.

 ```xml
 <!-- Web.config -->